home-assistant/developers.home-assistant/docs/api/supervisor/endpoints.md

 ### Placeholders

-Some of the endpoints uses placeholders indicated with `<...>` in the endpoint URL.
+Some endpoints use placeholders indicated with `<...>` in the endpoint URL.

 | placeholder | description                                                                                                                                           |
 | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |